famoser/pdf-generator/ARCHITECTURE.md

   depending on the result of the allocation.

-The frontend may become the backend of more abstract document generation library, and its frontend may then unify a way e.g. generate both HTML and PDF documents using the same code.
+The frontend may become the backend of more abstract document generation library, and its frontend may then unify a way to e.g. generate both HTML and PDF documents using the same interface.
 Experiments towards this are done in the `document-generator` folder.

 ## IR